 There’s many reasons that you need to have a digital marketing plan for your small business, in fact here’s 10 reasons you must use digital marketing.
 But in spite of this a lot of the small business owners we talk to feel that, in spite of their efforts, the needle doesn’t seem to be moving.
 The problem in most cases is that they don’t have a clear plan of action.
 They have a vague idea of what they want to achieve (more customers, more sales, or more engagement,) they know what tactics they need (blog content, social media posts, search engine optimization) but they don’t have a tactical plan.

 According to a recent study, 46% of companies don’t have a defined digital marketing strategy while 16% of them have a strategy but have yet to implement it into their marketing activities.

-Here’s the thing: if you don’t have a clear plan in place, how can you expect to grow.
+Here’s the thing: whether you are a local maid service or multi million dollar company, if you don’t have a clear plan in place, then how can you expect to grow.
 Without a strategy, you’re just throwing darts in the dark hoping that something will stick.
 This approach is not only time-consuming but also extremely ineffective.

 So, here’s how to create a digital marketing strategy blueprint for your small business.

 Whether your business is online or offline, the first thing you need to establish is who you are selling to.
 A lot of small business owners treat this aspect superficially and only have a generalized profile of their target audience.
 But, the best online marketing strategies are built upon detailed buyer personas.

 A buyer persona is a representation of your ideal customer.
 You can create these detailed profiles by surveying, researching, and interviewing your audience.
 The advantage, businesses that use buyer personas have is clear: every action they take is based on precise, accurate data instead of just making assumptions about what prospects want.